vyca2017/content/static/legal/terms.md

 3.1 You agree to comply with the Graphcool Acceptable Use Policy available at acceptable use policy (the "Acceptable Use Policy") which is incorporated herein by this reference and which may be updated from time to time.

-3.2 The Graphcool Services shall be subject to the privacy policy available at www.Graphcool.com/about/privacy.
+3.2 The Graphcool Services shall be subject to the [privacy policy](#privacy-policy).
 You agree to the use of your data in accordance with Graphcool's privacy policies.

 3.3 You agree that you will protect the privacy and legal rights of the End Users of your application.
 You must obtain any consents required by applicable data protection laws and provide legally adequate privacy notice, access, and protection for End Users.
 If End Users provide you with user names, passwords, or other login information or personal information, you must make the End Users aware that the information will be available to your application and to Graphcool.

 ### 4. Fees for Use of the Graphcool Services

 4.1 Subject to the Terms, the Graphcool Services are provided to you without charge up to certain limits.
 Usage over this limit requires your purchase of additional resources or services.
-The pricing for additional resources and services can be found at http://Graphcool.com/plans (or such URL as Graphcool may provide).
+The pricing for additional resources and services can be found at https://www.graph.cool/pricing (or such URL as Graphcool may provide).

 4.2 For all purchased resources and services, we will charge your credit card on a monthly basis or at the interval indicated in Graphcool fees and payment policies, if different.
 Late payments may bear interest at the rate of 1.5% per month (or the highest rate permitted by law, if less).
 Charges are exclusive of taxes.
 You are responsible for paying all taxes and government charges, and all reasonable expenses and attorneys fees Graphcool incurs collecting late amounts.
 To the fullest extent permitted by law, you waive all claims relating to charges unless claimed within 60 days after the charge (this does not affect your credit card issuer rights).
 Charges are solely based on Graphcool's measurements of your use of the Graphcool Services, unless otherwise agreed to in writing.
 To the fullest extent permitted by law, refunds (if any) are at the discretion of Graphcool and only in the form of credit for the Graphcool Services.
 Nothing in these Terms obligates Graphcool to extend credit to any party.
 You acknowledge and agree that any credit card and related billing and payment information that you provide to Graphcool may be shared by Graphcool with companies who work on Graphcool's behalf, such as payment processors and/or credit agencies, solely for the purposes of checking credit, effecting payment to Graphcool and servicing your account.
 Graphcool may also provide information in response to valid legal process, such as subpoenas, search warrants and court orders, or to establish or exercise its legal rights or defend against legal claims.
 Graphcool shall not be liable for any use or disclosure of such information by such third parties.
 Graphcool reserves the right to discontinue the provision of the Graphcool Services to you for any late payments.